Something all sugar makers know: being in the woods is good for you.

 So we looked it up.
 Guess what we found out?
 Spending time in the woods is really, really (really!) good for you.

 Shocking?
-No. Granted!
-This may not come as a newsflash to you, once you take it in.
-As a friend put his hand up and told me recently as I was describing the topic of this post, you may be like “I don’t need any convincing.”
-It’s intuitive, to a certain extent.
-But it’s actually incredible just how many health benefits there are to being outside—and outside in the woods in particular—as documented by science!
+No. It’s intuitive, to a certain extent.
+But it’s actually incredible just how many health benefits there are to being outside—and outside in the woods in particular—as documented by science.
 So let us regale you, here.
-And if you haven’t already resolved to make your own maple syrup this year, maybe this will put you over the edge.
-Or, at least, result in a holy matrimony of the tired-old “be more healthy” goal with something a little more FUN!
-And tasty.
+And if you haven’t already resolved to make your own maple syrup next year, maybe this will put you over the edge.

 I’m not sure why we persist in talking about our healths as if they are separate.
 Anyone who has ever had a stress-related, physical illness (Started a company, recently?) can tell you there’s no use viewing our mental health as different from our physical health.
 But there it is.
 And studies tend to be about one or the other, but not both.
 So, we’ll take them in turn, here.

 It’s not your imagination, you do reap mental health benefits just from being outside.
 And, according to a study conducted at the University of Michigan, this is true even if you are outdoors in the cold and not even enjoying yourself!
 (Take that, kids!)
 Not only does being outside improve your mood, it reduces the risk of developing depression and anxiety, helps fight those disorders if you’ve got ’em, lowers your stress levels, and helps boost brain functions like memory and focus.
 Spending time outside also results in higher academic performance, creativity and alertness.
 Apparently, the human brain just responds really well to the awesomeness of nature.

 The Physical Health Benefits of Being Outside